sooheesh/react-native-run-android-with-emulator/README.md

 # react-native-run-android-with-emulator
 Opens the android emulator and connects to the latest version device.
-(Use it with React Native and IntelliJ)
+(Available with React Native and/or IntelliJ)

 ### Example command line usage with React Native
 ```